 Squirrel Program

-There are two game species of squirrels found in Mississippi, the eastern gray squirrel and the eastern fox squirrel.
-Both species are found throughout the state, but gray squirrels are the most widely distributed and most numerous.
-Gray squirrels are perhaps the most abundant small game species, and generally offer plenty of hunting opportunities in most areas of the state.
 There are two subspecies of fox squirrels that occur in Mississippi.
 The Bachman, or "Hill Country," fox squirrel is the subspecies that occurs in more open upland areas throughout the state.
-The Delta fox squirrel is primarily limited to the Delta region and is mostly abundant in mature forests.
+The Delta fox squirrel is primarily limited to the Delta region and is most abundant in mature forests.
 Hill Country fox squirrel populations have declined substantially in many areas because of changes in land use and management.

-Small Game Program
+Small Game Biologist

 Rick Hamrick